mdavezac/LaDa/_sources/pyapi/vasp/extract.txt

 Extraction classes
 ******************
-.. module:: lada.vasp.extract
+.. module:: pylada.vasp.extract

-Instances of the extraction classes are returned by calls to the :py:class:`vasp <lada.vasp.functional.Vasp>` and affiliated methods.
+Instances of the extraction classes are returned by calls to the :py:class:`vasp <pylada.vasp.functional.Vasp>` and affiliated methods.
 They simply grep the OUTCAR for values of interest, e.g. eigenvalues or vasp parameters.
 Indeed, these should contain an ``Extract`` attribute which refers to a class capable of handling the output of the method or vasp object.
 They